mekkablue/RealignHandles/README.md

 #### as custom parameter

-1. In *File > Font Info > Exports,* in one of the instances, add a *Filter* custom parameter.
+1. In *File > Font Info > Exports,* in one of the instances, add a *PreFilter* custom parameter.
 2. As its value, enter `RealignHandles`.
 3. If you want to limit it to certain glyphs only, add a semicolon, `include:` followed by comma-separated glyph name list, e.g., `RealignHandles; include: germandbls, dagger`

-The custom parameter only works for static instances.
+The custom parameter only works for static instances, not for variable fonts. *Realign Handles* needs to be added as *PreFilter,* not *Filter,* because after overlap removal the nodes lose their smooth property.

 ### License